apache/incubator-kie-kogito-runtimes/README.md

             * Install the mortgages examples, build it and run the test scenario's

-        * Warning: the manual dirs have been known to have zip problems: they look fine zipped, but are empty unzipped.
+        * Warning: the `manual` dir in some zips have been known to have zip problems: they look fine zipped, but are empty unzipped.

+            * This regularly occurs on ge0ffrey's machine for `droolsjbpm-integration` and `drools-planner` on the directories `manual` and `javadocs`.

+            * Solution: unzip them, grab the good content from the relevant *-distribution module and rezip it (yes nexus zip's are wrong).

 * This is **the point of no return**.